 Louis DeJoy serves as National finance Chairman for the Charlotte 2020 Host Committee.
 DeJoy is the president of LDJ Global Strategies, LLC, a real estate, private equity, consulting, and project management company.
 Prior to founding LDJ Global Strategies, he was the Chief Executive Officer of XPO Logistics’ supply chain business in the Americas.
 Previously, he led New Breed Logistics as its chairman and chief executive officer from 1984 until XPO acquired new Breed in 2014.
 Louis retired from the company in December 2015 and was appointed to XPO's Board of Directors, until May 2018.
 He is a member of the Board of Trustees of Elon University, The Board of Directors of the Fund for American studies, The Board of trustees for the PGA Wyndham Championship, and the Board of Directors of the Piedmont Triad Partnership.
 Louis is curretnly a National Deputy Finance Chairman for the Republican National Committee and the Finance Chairman for the 2020 Republican National Convention.
 Louis resides in Greensboro, N.C. with his wife Dr. Aldona Wos and they have two children.

 Towers Mingledorff serves as Chief Operating Officer for the Charlotte 2020 Host Committee.
-He first moved to North Carolina to work for the Governor Romney for President campaign.
-After the 2012 election cycle, Towers worked at the N.C.
+He first moved to North Carolina during the 2012 election cycle, and worked at the N.C.
 General Assembly, assisting Sen. Brent Jackson and Sen. Andrew Brock.
 He then moved to Washington, D.C. in 2015 to work for Rep. David Rouzer, followed by Sen. Thom Tillis in 2016.
 After two years of working with Sen. Tillis, Towers joined SAS, the analytics software company, based in Cary.
 He is originally from northern Florida and graduated from the George Washington University.
 Towers is married with two children.

 Kim Bowman serves as Chief Financial Officer for the Charlotte 2020 Host Committee.
 Bowman is originally from Southampton, N.Y., and began her career in public accounting at RSM McGladrey.
 She then served as Controller for HPI Management, LP, a real estate asset management group.
 Kim is a North Carolina CPA with extensive experiences in corporate compliance, finance, human resources and tax planning and preparation.
 She graduated with honors from Davidson College and earned a Master of Accounting degree from the University of North Carolina at Chapel Hill.
 Kim is married with two children.